Mar 13, 2023

-Google Ads, previously known as Google AdWords, is a digital marketing platform created by Google in the year 2000.
-At its launch, only 350 advertisers were using the service to build brand awareness.
-Today, Google Ads has more than 1 million marketers and is a multi-billion dollar extension of the company.
+Google Ads is a paid (PPC) marketing platform that's one of the most popular and powerful in the industry.
+At its launch, in 2000, only 350 advertisers were using the service to build brand awareness.
+Today, Google Ads has more than 2 million marketers using it and is a multi-billion dollar extension of the company.

 With so many marketers using the advertising service to increase traffic and ROI, Google Ads has become a highly-competitive landscape.
 Those who don’t use every resource available to their advantage are less likely to succeed.
 One of the ways Google determines your importance to the consumer audience is through your quality score.
 The quality score multiplied by the pay per click bid equals the Google Ad rank.
 This is an important equation to remember throughout your marketing journey.

 A google quality score is a combination of factors which describe your ads overall relevancy to the customer.
 Marketers with high-quality scores have better ad ranks.
 Just like organic search traffic is ranked on a results page, paid ads are ranked as well.
 The outcome of your score depends on three main criteria:

 The score is reported from 1-10 and is meant to help marketers refocus energies on increasing customer impact.
 Google describes the score as "a warning light for a car’s engine.”
 It tells you, the driver, that something's wrong with your ad or website so that you can fix it.

 To see the current quality score for your Google ads, marketers run a keyword diagnosis.
 You can do this by selecting “campaign” and then “keywords.”
 A white speech box should be visible next to the keywords on the page.
 Use this to see if there is already a score, including the ad relevance, landing page experience and expected clickthrough rate of the keyword.